andresilper/Trypanosoma_Project/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 > Automatic detection of *Trypanosoma cruzi* parasites in microscopy images using Deep Learning with Transfer Learning (VGG16 and MobileNetV2).
+The dataset used in this work is available at https://www.kaggle.com/datasets/andrpereira157/trypanosoma-cruzi-microscopy-detection-dataset.
 ---

 ## Table of Contents